TsungYuan/news-rag-pipeline/README.md

 - **RAG with Gemini API**
   Uses Gemini 2.5 Pro to generate natural language answers based on top-k similar articles.

+- **News Trend Analytics Visually explore news distribution with interactive bar charts:**
+  - Top Categories: Identify the most dominant news categories within a specified date range.
+  - Top Publishers: Understand which publishers are most active or have the most articles in a given period.

 - **API & UI**
   - FastAPI serves the backend logic.